 It has been proven that Clonidine cuts down the time of the detox process significantly.
-It is commonly prescribed in medical detox centers and utilized as a part of a comprehensive detox program, which includes therapeutic intervention and relapse prevention therapy.
+It is commonly prescribed in medical detox centers and utilized as a part of a comprehensive detox program, including therapeutic intervention and relapse prevention therapy.

 What is Opioid Withdrawal?

 Opioids are a class of drugs that come in several different forms – most commonly, however, those that abuse opioids will suffer from prescription painkiller addiction.
 Prescription painkillers that are commonly abused include oxycodone, hydrocodone, hydromorphone, and morphine.
-When administered in a medical setting or taken as prescribed, prescription opioids can be extremely effective in the short-term treatment of moderate or severe pain.
+When administered in a medical setting or taken as prescribed, prescription opioids can be highly effective in moderate or severe pain short-term treatment.

-However, they are highly habit-forming, and should never be taken long-term.
-When an individual abuses opioids of any kind for an extended period and quits use suddenly, withdrawal symptoms will begin to occur.
+However, they are highly habit-forming and should never be taken long-term.
+When an individual abuses opioids of any kind for an extended period and quits use suddenly, withdrawal symptoms will occur.
 Symptoms of opioid withdrawal include: